Phase portraits of random planar homogeneous vector fields: Introduction and main results

 and they are estimated in Table~\ref{t:taula2}. \end{teo}

-To estimate the values $P(Q_j)$ we have used the Monte Carlo method, by generating~$10^8$ random quadratic homogeneous vector fields, that is, $10^8$ vectors in $\mathbb{R}^6$ whose entries are pseudorandom numbers simulating $6$ independent random variables with $\mathrm{N}(0,1)$ distribution.
-This algorithm consists on repeated random sampling and gives estimations of the desired probabilities due to the laws of large numbers and of iterated logarithm, see \cite{BFS,Morgan}.
-In almost all cases, the corresponding phase portrait for the generated sample is obtained by checking the sign of algebraic inequalities among the obtained values of these~$6$ independent random variables.
-These signs allow to know the index of the origin and number of invariant straight lines through it.
+To estimate the values $P(Q_j)$ we have applied the Monte Carlo method to $10^8$ quadratic homogeneous vector fields, randomly generated; that is, we have set up $10^8$ vectors in $\mathbb{R}^6$ whose entries are pseudo-random numbers simulating the six independent random variables of the quadratic random vector field $F_2,$ with $\mathrm{N}(0,1)$ distribution.
+This algorithm consists in a repeated random sampling and gives estimations of the desired probabilities due to the laws of large numbers and that of the iterated logarithm, see \cite{BFS,Morgan}.
+In almost all cases, the corresponding phase portrait for the generated sample is obtained by checking the sign of algebraic inequalities among the obtained values of these six independent random variables.
+These signs allow us to know the index of the origin and number of invariant straight lines through it.

-It turns out that using $n$ samples it gives the searched value with an absolute error of order $O\big(((\log\log n)/n)^{1/2}\big),$ which practically behaves as $O(n^{-1/2}).$ Since in our simulations we take $n=10^8,$ the approaches found for the desired probabilities will have an absolute error of order $10^{-4}.$ The results are given in Table~\ref{t:taula2}.
+It turns out that using $m$ samples, the Monte Carlo method gives the sought value with an absolute error of order $O\big(((\log\log m)/m)^{1/2}\big),$ which practically behaves as $O(m^{-1/2}).$ Since in our simulations we take $m=10^8,$ the approaches found for the desired probabilities will have an absolute error of order $10^{-4}.$ The results are given in Table~\ref{t:taula2}.
 In the right-hand side of that table the observed frequencies are also collected in terms of the index of the critical point.

 Notice that the estimated probabilities of the phase portraits $Q_1,Q_2,Q_3,Q_4$ and $Q_5$ are in good agreement with the relations given in Theorem~\ref{t:teoquad}.